yousefelassal/quote-cron/README.md

 > To command is to serve, nothing more and nothing less.

 > Formula for success: under promise and over deliver.

+> To fly, we have to have resistance.